We live in coastal Maine and have a ton of beaches within walking or biking distance, which is awesome because I LOVE the beach.

 Don’t get me wrong, it can be fun, but in a totally and completely different kind of way and with a little bit (lots?) of preparation.
 That’s why we’ve put together this run-down of top tips and tricks, as well as a packing checklist, to help you thrive on a beach day with a baby and/or a toddler.

-Whether you’re a minimalist or prefer to bring along absolutely everything you may end up needing, there are definitely some tips you’ll find useful.
+Whether you’re a minimalist or prefer to bring along absolutely everything you may end up needing, there are definitely some hints you’ll find useful.
 Good luck!

 Beaching it With Baby: Tips and Tricks